dwjoyce/pythonbook/chapters/Print that out!.rst

   c = a + b
   print(c)

-Run your program again, using the ``F5`` key (you may have to click the ``OK`` button, or just press the Return key to confirm).
+Run your program again, using the :kbd:`F5` key (you may have to click the :button:`OK` button, or just press the Return key to confirm).
 This should now print out the number 30 in the run window.

 You can print out more than one item by using a comma ``,`` between the items to separate them.
 Modify the last line in your program again::